Places to Visit in London

 The Shard

-Its 72 floors include offices, apartments, restaurants, stores, and a 5-star hotel.
-The viewing platforms on the 69th and 72nd floors offer fantastic views over London.
+With offices, apartments, restaurants, shops and a 5-star hotel on 72 floors, it’s truly one of the top places to visit in London.
+The viewing platforms on the 69th and 72nd floors offer incredible views over London.

 Buy tickets for The Shard